Eclipse Handcrafted Furniture have specialised for many years in the

 trees on private properties where a portable saw mill has been set up

 on site to mill up a log into boards or slabs.
-This represents the
+We try to use as much of

-certain timber for an order, timber is purchased via a timber
+building.
+Thirdly, timber is also purchased from a timber

-wholesaler who supplies sustainably harvested timber from a regrowth
+mill who supplies us sustainably harvested timber from a regrowth

-"There's something hugely satisfying about using these dead timbers
+"There's something hugely satisfying about using these timbers that

-that would otherwise be wasted such as being cut up for firewood and
+would otherwise be wasted such as being cut up for firewood and adding

-adding considerable value to them by creating a beautiful dining table
+considerable value to them by creating a beautiful dining table from

-from them that will last for generations" - owner/designer Ross
+them that will last for generations" - owner/designer Ross Triffitt.

 Both salvaged and recycled sources ensure that a high range of timber